AdaCompNUS/CS4278-5478-Project-Materials/README.md

 We will compute the accumulated reward for each test case, and grade your project based on the average reward achieved.

 ## Submission
-Save your controls following the naming convention: map{map_number}_seed{seed_number}.txt.
-For example:
+The submission consists of two parts.

+1. For each map and each random seed, save your controls to a file named  "map{map_number}_seed{seed_number}.txt".
+For example,
   - map1_seed5.txt
   - map2_seed1.txt
-- map5_seed11.txt (this is our sample file.
-You don't need to consider seed 11)

-You also should include an up-to-2-page report to briefly explain your method.
+1. Provide a short report (up to 2 pages, Times Roman 10 point) to  describe your apporach.
+In particular, if you follow the classic modular system design approach, provide a system diagram and describe
+  - how the system processes the visual input,
+  - how it determines the position with respect to the lane,
+  - how it controls the vehicle.
+If you adopt a end-to-end neural network learning approach, provide the network architecture diagram.
+Explain your architecture choices and modules, if any.

-Please organize your submission folder with the following structure:
+Organize your submission folder according to the following structure:
 ```
 student_id.zip
 |-- report.pdf